Laid Off In Your 50’s

 Volunteering and Transitional Jobs

 Volunteering is an excellent way to connect with others.
 The sheer act of kindness to help others less fortunate can elevate your own mood.
 Similarly, taking on temporary contract jobs, even those not in your direct line of work will help with cash flow.
 Both scenarios will get you out of the house, widen your circle of contacts and teach you new skills.
 We will encourage you to seek out these opportunities as often as you can.

 Looking for work means marketing yourself.
 Executives and individuals in senior positions will find this much more productive with a coach by your side who can make you meet these goals faster.
 Equity’s career coaches will help you define your value proposition.
 We identify the inventory of skills you possess beyond the basic functional tasks of your job.
-Surprisingly, most individuals underestimate and understate transferrable skills, like problem solving and project management.
+Surprisingly, most individuals underestimate and understate transferrable skills, like problem-solving and project management.
 Yet employers covet and value them.
 Using this information, we help position you in the best possible light with a compelling resume and polished LinkedIn profile.

 We then help you market yourself to a wider range of employers than you might have considered on your own.
-Many jobs are not advertised at all by human resource departments.
+Many senior roles are not advertised at all by human resource departments.
 When they are, they are sourced in a very different manner.
 You will need to tackle both the visible and the hidden job markets, and your approach requires much more nuance and sophistication.

 Susan Heim is the president of Equity Career Transition and Outplacement Services, offering personalized coaching services for individuals in their quest for the perfect job and career.
 Equity also provides cost-effective outplacement services for organizations, large and small, in both the private and public sector.